pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Patterns.md

 ...
 ```

-[CharacterShape](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/CharacterShape.html) enables to use a character (ONLY 1 otherwise you will have an exception) and apply into tile.
+[CharacterShape](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/CharacterShape.html) enables to use a character (ONLY 1 otherwise you will get an exception) and apply into tile.

 ```java
 CharacterShape charShape = new CharacterShape("m");